vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 0   running   2020-07-28T15:32:55Z   0.0%   4.3M of 1G   214.6M of 1G
 ```

-In this case, the assigned route is `python-demo-lean-quokka-sc.cfapps.io`.
+In this case, the route assigned to this application by Cloud Foundry is `python-demo-lean-quokka-sc.cfapps.io`.
+Your application's route will be different.
 You will use the route __you__ have been given to test that you can communicate with the application.

 ### Test Your Python Application Is Running

-To test the application is running, issue a regular Http GET request to the route provided in the last step.
+To test the application is running, issue a HTTP GET request to the route Cloud Foundry gave to you when you used the `cf push` command in the previous step.

 ```bash
 > http python-demo-lean-quokka-sc.cfapps.io
 ```

-The application should respond with the legend 'Hello, World!' as is traditional:
+The application will respond with the legend 'Hello, World!' like so:

 ```bash
 HTTP/1.1 200 OK